 The ISPMs are recognised as the industry standard by all members of the World Trade Organisation (WTO).

-Minimising the risks with plastic
+Minimising the risks of plastic

 There are significant wider benefits to using plastic pallets as well: